Workplace delegates

 Example: Paid training for delegates

-Under the workplace delegates rules in the Vehicle Award, Sarah is entitled to 5 days of paid leave to attend initial delegate training.
+Under the workplace delegates rules in the Vehicle Award, Elena is entitled to 5 days of paid leave to attend initial delegate training.

-After completing the training, Sarah provides evidence of attendance to Mark within 7 days.
+After completing the training, Elena provides evidence of attendance to Mark within 7 days.

 • follow all their duties and obligations as an employee

-• not hinder, obstruct or prevent the normal operation of the workplace or other employees’ right to freedom of association.
+• not hinder, obstruct or prevent the normal performance of work.

 An employer also has important obligations to follow when dealing with workplace delegates.